RoboCup-SPL/GameController/README.md

 - Because of the substitute, playersPerTeam is 6 now in the SPL.

 - The new PENALTY_SPL_COACH_MOTION was added.

+- There is a new secondary game state STATE2_TIMEOUT.

 - The custom types uint8, uint16, and uint32 were replaced by the official standard types uint8_t, uint16_t, and uint32_t defined in <stdint.h> (or <cstdint>).
 Please